How to Start Planning for College in 12th Grade

 - Make sure to send your SAT scores to the colleges you plan to apply to.
 You can send 4 free score reports to colleges up to 9 days after taking the test.
 (If you took the SAT with a fee waiver, you can send as many scores as you need for free.)

 - Complete the FAFSA, the free application for federal student aid.
-Remember to create your FSA ID and begin working on your application as soon as the FAFSA opens on October 1.
+Remember to create your FSA ID and begin working on your application as soon as the FAFSA opens.
 The earlier you complete it, the better.

 - You can also complete the CSS Profile, an online application used by hundreds of colleges, universities, professional schools, and scholarship programs to award financial aid from sources outside the federal government.